El-Sam/pybaseconv/README.md

 * `OCT` : the octal base `"01234567"`.
 * `HEX` : the hexadecimal base `"0123456789abcdef"`.
 * `FLICKER_BASE_58` & `BITCOIN_BASE_58`: two variations of the **Base58** encoding, more info [here](https://en.wikipedia.org/wiki/Base58).

+## Installation

+**pybaseconv** requires Python >= 3.5 due to the usage of the type hints introduced in Python 3.5

+To install pybaseconv, simply:

+`pip install pybaseconv`

 ## Module usage